 Digital photography killed the Polaroid.
 The mp3 rendered the CD obsolete.
 When was the last time you sent a postcard rather than snapping an Instagram-worthy selfie?
 Analog has taken a beating from digital over the past few decades, and that competitive mismatch may be coming for the wrinkled, faded bills in your wallet.

 According to McKinsey, 78 percent of Americans used a digital payment method in 2020, whether it was sending a P2P payment, shopping online, in-app purchases or using a contactless, digital payment method in store.
-More and more commerce is conducted in 1s and 0s rather than Washingtons and Lincolns, and that’s caught the attention of the Federal Reserve and other central banks around the world.
+More and more commerce is conducted in 1s and 0s rather than Washingtons and Lincolns, and that’s caught the attention of the White House, Federal Reserve and other central banks around the world.

 Money in the U.S. comes in two forms: physical cash and reserves held by financial institutions with the Fed.
 A digital dollar would represent a third version of money that uses digitally tokenized “dollars” (essentially a unique identifier) to instantly settle transactions between people, businesses and across borders.
 A master ledger, or single source of truth (governed centrally by the Fed or in a more distributed, rules-based model like a blockchain network), would track the history of every single transaction and verify the unique ID of each digital dollar to ensure legitimacy and instantly transfer funds from wallet to wallet.
 Just like the dollar, the supply of digital dollars would be controlled and backed by the Federal Reserve.